algora-io/xtrpc/README.md

 ## Usage

-Once you've set up your client to use the API, just rerun the tool whenever your [type assertion](#recommended-add-a-type-assertion-to-maintain-type-safety) fails to regenerate your API
+Once you've set up your client to use the API, just rerun the tool to regenerate it whenever your [type assertion](#recommended-add-a-type-assertion-to-maintain-type-safety) fails
 ```bash
 pnpm xtrpc
 ```